palomakop/journal/README.md

 i am running my journal instance on a raspberry pi 400 running debian/raspbian.

-this will vary depending on where you host it, but here are the steps i followed for my own reference:
+this will vary depending on where you host it, but here are the steps i followed:
 - burn SD card image for the lastest raspbian (using raspberry pi imager) - bookworm
 - booted up the pi plugged into ethernet
 - SSH'd in and updated packages